JuanGonzalez47/AttackScan-IDS/README.md

 ## Online Prediction Example

-In the prediction tab, paste a JSON like:
+In the prediction tab, paste a JSON like (In the repository also have a .md with examples):
 ```json
 {
   "Src Port": 52344,